Advising & Registration

 Preparing for summer advising and registration

-During the summer, you will meet with a faculty member who will help you plan your course registration for your first year at Reed.
+During the summer, you will meet with a summer registration adviser who will help you plan your course registration for your first year at Reed.
 Students register for both Fall and Spring terms during the summer.
 Toward the end of the Fall term, there will be opportunities to change your spring registration if your interests/plans evolve.

-Your summer faculty adviser will contact you with information about your advising time.
-Please keep an eye on your Reed email address for a message from your summer adviser.
+Your summer registration adviser will contact you with information about your advising time.
+Please keep an eye on your Reed email address for a message from your summer registration adviser.

 Read on for information and useful links to help you with your planning for summer registration: